 You should tell the TSA officer that you have these before you put them through the x-ray machine for additional screening.

-You can read my more detailed article – 20 things you should know about flying with a baby or toddler
+You can read my more detailed article about flying with a baby or toddler

 You are allowed to carry duty-free liquids provided they are in unopened, secure, tamper-evident bags, (as supplied by the duty-free store) if more than 3.4 oz or 100 ml in your carry-on bag and also if the following is true:

-- The duty free liquids were purchased internationally and you are traveling back into the USA with a connecting flight.
+- The duty free liquids were purchased internationally and you are traveling back to the USA with a connecting flight.

 - The liquids are packed in a transparent, secure, tamper-evident bag by the duty free store and they have not been tampered with or opened when shown at airport security.